CNoune/IMG_pipelines/README.md

 # In Development

-(Delayed: ETA Unknown) - MetaGaAP 2: Currently in closed-alpha, End-of-year release.
-Complete re-write in Python 3 with emphasis on accuracy and computational efficiency.

 MetaGaAP-Py: Highly optimised re-write of MetaGaAP in Python3.
 ETA - 2 months.

 I am slowly converting everything from Bash to Python3 and attempting to introduce cross-platform compatibility.